 Can You Over Clean your French Bulldogs ears?

 Yes.
-Although it is necessary to clean your Frenchies ears when required, over-cleaning can irritate the ear canal and can cause infections.
+Although it is necessary to clean your Frenchies ears when required, over-cleaning can irritate the ear canal and cause infections.
 A few French Bulldogs with healthy, clean ears may never have to clean their ears.

 Get Your French Bulldog Use To Ear Cleaning.